alneuma/Regulang/README.md

 I am implementing this module to help me study regular languages and the theory of computation.
 The goal is to implement different types of representations of [regular languages](https://en.wikipedia.org/wiki/Regular_language) and make it possible to translate between them.
-So far I have implemented some functionality for [nondeterministic finite automations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs) and regular expressions.
+So far I have implemented some functionality for [nondeterministic finite automatons](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs) and regular expressions.
 It is also possible to convert between these two using the `fromNFA` and `toWordNFA` functions.

 <!--
 ## Theory

 ### Deterministic Finite Automations

-When a word is a finite sequence of symbols, then a *regular language* is a set of words, that can be fully described by a *deterministic finite automation* (DFA).
-These automations can be imagined as a set of states (nodes) and a number of transition rules (edges) which, given a state, determine to which next state to progress when reading a specific symbol as part of a word.
+When a word is a finite sequence of symbols, then a *regular language* is a set of words, that can be fully described by a *deterministic finite automaton* (DFA).
+These automatons can be imagined as a set of states (nodes) and a number of transition rules (edges) which, given a state, determine to which next state to progress when reading a specific symbol as part of a word.
 Each DFA has exactly one start-state and can have zero or more acceptance-states.
 When by reading a word symbol by symbol we can traverse the DFA from the start-state to one of the acceptance-states, we say that the DFA accepts the word, or that the word is part of the language described by the DFA.

 DFAs are mathematically formalised as five-tuples $(Q,\Sigma,\delta,q_{0},F)$, where $Q$ is the set of states, $\Sigma$ is the alphabet of allowed symbols, $\delta \colon Q \times \Sigma \to Q$ is the transition function (or set of edges), $q_{0} \in Q$ is the start state and $F \subset Q$ are the acceptance-states.